HTML5 Flipbooks with jQuery Animations

-If you watched the video, you’ll see the kind of animations you have available include move in effects, fade in, fade out, mouse click events and various other types of animation.
-These effects are taken right out of the jQuery library and your flipbook software simply lets you tap into these within a few clicks.
+If you watched the video, you’ll see the kind of animations you have available.
+All of them include move in effects, fade in, fade out, mouse click events and various other types of animation.
+These effects are taken right out of the jQuery library.
+Your flipbook software simply lets you tap into these within a few clicks.

-Here is a rundown of how these animations work:
+Here is a rundown of how these animations for your html5 flipbooks work:

 Elements you can animate

-In theory, you can animate any element you add into your flipbook through your flipbook maker software package – for example, fading in a video.
+In theory, you can animate any element you add into your flipbook.
+This is possible through your flipbook maker software package – for example, fading in a video.
 That said, most of your animations will be text, images or other static visuals.